Portuguese passport

-Electronic passport
+History

-As of 28 August 2006, the Portuguese government began issuing electronic passports (Passaporte Electrónico Português, commonly abbreviated as PEP) which in addition to containing enhanced security features also contain a contact-less microchip.
-The microchip includes all the biographic information printed in the passport as well as a digital version of the photograph suitable for use in digital facial recognition.
-While fingerprint information is obtained when applying for the passport, it is not included in the passport itself.
-European Union member states will be required to include fingerprint information in their passports by 28 February 2008.
+The first machine readable passport was introduced in 2001.
+On 28 August 2006, the Portuguese government began issuing the first version of electronic passports (Passaporte Electrónico Português, commonly abbreviated as PEP) which in addition to containing enhanced security features also contain a contactless microchip.
+The microchip included all the biographic information printed in the passport as well as a digital version of the photograph suitable for use in digital facial recognition.

-The PEP meets ICAO standards for electronic passports, and contains the biometric passport symbol (a small eye-like image).
-The PEP meets all the requirements for the United States Visa Waiver Program.
-The passport is valid for 5 years, and can not be renewed (when it expires a new application needs to be made).
-Passports issued before the PEP are still valid as long as they have not passed their dates of expiry.

-Appearance

 The 2006 version electronic passport was designed by Henrique Cayatte.
 Its final form incorporated a set of thematic elements related to Portuguese poets Luís Vaz de Camões and Fernando Pessoa in both its technical and aesthetic elements.
 Images were provided by the Portuguese painter Júlio Pomar.

-The current 2017 version was designed by Jorge Silva.
+In 2017 a new model was put into use, designed by Jorge Silva.
 It features a set of 20 elements of the Portuguese UNESCO World Heritage throughout the interior pages.
+In early 2025 it was announced that the Portuguese government would hold a competition among Portuguese citizens for a new passport design around the "National Territory" theme with the author of the winning design receiving a prize worth 5,000 euros.